rd--/blksc3/md/glossary.md

 A value input accepts an output connector of an expression block.
-When the input is internal it is drawn as a missing puzzle piece, when the input is external it is drawn as a puzzle piece connecter on the right edge.
+When the input is internal it is drawn as a missing puzzle piece, when the input is external it is drawn as a puzzle piece connector on the right edge.
 The figure below shows the no-argument λ (_Lambda_) block.
 The ⦙ (_Statements_) input is a statement input, the ← (_Return_) input is a value input.